Jordan Peele: Could ‘Get Out’ Mastermind Be First Oscar-Winning Black Director?

 The symbology of Get Out may work in Peele’s favor, as race played a part in every other Oscar nominated black director’s film, and if Jordan becomes a nominee, his movie creation would be no different.

-Self-proclaimed to have gotten the idea from a mixture of Rosemary’s Baby and Stepford Wives, Peele’s vision for the film was not to make any one person the villian, but have the actual prejudicial practice of racism play the part of the bad guy.
+Self-proclaimed to have gotten the idea from a mixture of Rosemary’s Baby and Stepford Wives, Peele’s vision for the film was not to make any one person the villain, but have the actual prejudicial practice of racism play the part of the bad guy.

 Peele and other cast members of Get Out have yet to respond to Hollywood Reporter about the newspaper’s prediction for the movie.